fvtrx/ryt-bank-assessment/README.md

 ### Design Decisions

-1. **Expo Framework**: Chose Expo for rapid development and deployment across platforms without dealing with native build configurations.
+1. **Expo Framework**: Choosing Expo for rapid development and deployment across platforms without dealing with native build configurations.
 The Expo SDK provided ready-to-use components like biometric authentication and camera access that accelerated development.

-2. **State Management Strategy**: Opted for a lightweight approach using Zustand instead of Redux to reduce boilerplate code while maintaining a predictable state container.
+2. **State Management Strategy**: I've opted for a lightweight approach using Zustand instead of Redux to reduce boilerplate code while maintaining a predictable state container.
 This decision saved significant development time while providing good performance.

-3. **Mock API Services**: Implemented a mock API service with simulated network delays and randomized failures to mimic real-world conditions without backend dependencies.
+3. **Mock API Services**: Manage to implement a mock API service with simulated network delays and randomized failures to mimic real-world conditions without backend dependencies.
 This allowed for realistic user experience testing with transfer validation, error handling, and success scenarios.

 4. **Component Architecture**: Created a hierarchy of reusable components (especially in the UI and transfer folders) to maintain consistency and accelerate development of new screens.
 The component architecture follows atomic design principles where possible.